aijaz/blog/content/posts/2015/09/2015-09-18-giving-back.markdown

-title: "Giving Back"
+title: Giving Back
 date: 2015-09-18 22:30
 comments: false
-description: "You have your unique gifts.
-How do you use them to help others?"
+description: You have your unique gifts.
+How do you use them to help others?
 Category: Computers
 Tags: Teaching, Community, Gratitude